patriciajaques/feeper/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-> **Important note**: Feeper was developed at UNISINOS under the guidance of Prof. Dr. Patrícia Augustin Jaques Maillard, who is no longer at this university.
-For this reason, the system has been taken offline.
-Currently, Prof. Patrícia is working on a new system that integrates generative AI for teaching programming.
+> **Important note**: Feeper was developed at UNISINOS under the supervision of Prof. Dr. Patrícia Augustin Jaques Maillard, while she was part of the PPGC faculty at that university.
+The system is no longer available due to this institutional change.
+Currently, Prof. Patrícia is leading innovative research at PPGInf/UFPR, developing a new system that integrates generative AI for programming education.
+The professor welcomes Master's and PhD students interested in contributing to this promising line of research.
+Those interested can contact her via email at patricia@inf.ufpr.br to discuss supervision and collaboration opportunities in this expanding field.

 ## About the Project